Athaodam/Adventures-with-Ayahuasca/README.md

 ##References

-[^ref1]:Ariel Levy, “The Drug of Choice for the Age of Kale.”
+[^ref1]: Ariel Levy, “The Drug of Choice for the Age of Kale.”
 The New Yorker, September 4, 2016. https://www.newyorker.com/magazine/2016/09/12/the-ayahuasca-boom-in-the-u-s.